Bizzaro/acb-ibkr/README.md

 ```
 capgains calc master.csv 2022
 ```

-# New tax season and need a refresher?
-1. Download a new csv from client portal.
-`Reports > Statements > Activity > Period: Annual > Format: CSV > Run`
-2. Place it in `./source`
-3. Update the year in `launch.sh` and run it!
-4. Look for a new file called `schedule3-XXXX.csv` to import
-5. Options trades are excluded from this `csv` and need to be entered manually.

 ### DISCLAIMER
 YOU (THE USER OF THIS SCRIPT) ARE RESPONSIBLE FOR THE NUMBERS PRODUCED BY THIS TOOL.
 IT HAS NOT BEEN AUDITED OR VERIFIED BY A THIRD PARTY.
 THIS IS NOT TAX ADVICE OR CERTIFIED TAX SOFTWARE.
 DOING RANDOM SPOT CHECKS OF CALCULATIONS IS RECOMMENDED.
 CONSULT A CPA FOR ALL YOUR TAX INQUIRIES.